oracle-livelabs/apex/ai-vision-lab/4-run-app/4-run-app.md

 - Run the Application

-## Task 1 : Run the Application
+## Task 1: Run the Application

 1. Login to the application.
-The username and password is the same as your APEX workspace user credentials.
+The username and password are the same as your APEX workspace user credentials.

     ![Click Timeline](images/social-media-login.png " ")